Bear Lake, Michigan: Homesteading

 About this time, Russell Smith made an offer of some of his land to anyone who would set up a saw mill to turn the trees into lumber and a gristmill to create flour from grain.
-The offer was taken by Mr. Carpenter and Mr. Harrington and rudimentary mills for each were constructed.
-Carpenter and Harrington then subdivided the land, and offered it for sale.
+The offer was taken by Mr. Carpenter and Mr. Harrington, and rudimentary mills for each were constructed.
+Carpenter and Harrington then subdivided the land and offered it for sale.
 Stores were established by Anderson, Tillson, Erb, Lewis and A.H.
 Cook.

-By 1870, the Hopkins family had switched from brick manufacturing to lumbermen, primarily putting logs in the Manistee rivers, and floating them to the mills for sale.
+By 1870, the Hopkins family had switched from brick manufacturing to lumber, primarily putting logs in the Manistee rivers, and floating them to the mills for sale.

 Homesteaders in Bear Lake were cutting the trees, and burning all the trees that they couldn't use, in order to clear the land.
 There was no one interested in buying the trees, and no way to get cut logs or lumber to market.
 Prior to the sawmill, boards were brought by boat from Manistee to Portage Lake and then carried, or carted, to Bear Lake.

 In 1873, the Hopkins family company purchased 88 acre of the Smith property.
 The Bear Lake Tram Railway was built from the south side of Bear Lake down to Lake Michigan at Pierport.
-The railway was made of maple wood rails with steel strapping, and horse drawn trailers were built and put on the rails.
+The railway was made of maple wood rails with steel strapping, and horse-drawn trailers were built and put on the rails.
 This railway enabled the transport of lumber cut in the Bear Lake sawmill to be moved to Lake Michigan, and then sold to the various markets in Chicago and Milwaukee.

 In 1874, the Hopkins built a large sawmill, a brickyard, a gristmill, and a store.